wp-plugins/yith-woocommerce-wishlist/README.txt

 = Can I change the style of "Add to wishlist" button? = Yes, you can change the colors of background, text and border or apply a custom css.
 You can also use a link or a button for the "Add to wishlist" feature.

+= Wishlist page returns a 404 error? =
+Try to regenerate permalinks from Settings -> Permalinks by simply saving them again.

+= Did icons of your theme disappear after update to Wishlist 2.0.x? = It might be a compatibility problem with the old version of font-awesome, which has been solved with version 2.0.2 of the plugin.
+Be sure that you are using a plugin version that is greater or equal to 2.0.2.
+If, after update, you cannot see icons in your theme yet, save again options of YITH WooCommerce Wishlist plugin (that you can find in YIT Plugin -> Wishlist).

+= Have you encountered anomalies after plugin update, that did not exist in the previous version? = This might depend on the fact that your theme overrides plugin templates.
+Check if the developer of your theme has released a compatibility update with version 2.0 or later of YITH WooCommerce Wishlist.
+As an alternative you can try the plugin in WordPress default theme to leave out any possible influences by the theme.

 == Screenshots ==

 1. The page with "Add to wishlist" button